Moh-yhd/alx-system_engineering-devops/README.md

-This repositery is created for ALX software progrme. it contains shell commands in bash executable scripts.
+This repositery is created for ALX software progrme.
+It contains shell commands in bash executable scripts.